MichaelCade/90DaysOfDevOps/Days/day25.md

 Both of these commands should be ran as administrator!

-Ok back to the show, You should now have a powered on machine in VMware Workstation and you should have a prompt looking similar to this.
+Ok back to the show, You should now have a powered-on machine in VMware Workstation and you should have a prompt looking similar to this.

 ![](Images/Day25_Networking6.png)